 - Red Rock Canyon National Conservation Area.

-Businesses in Nevada are considered private property, and while there’s no law stating that you can’t open carry on private property, the owner of each business has the right to decide whether they allow it or not.
+Businesses in Nevada are considered private property, and while there’s no law stating that you can’t open carry on private property, each business owner has the right to decide whether they allow it.
 They can exercise this right by asking you to leave or remove your firearm when you attempt to enter their business with an open carry firearm.
 You can also open carry in a bar or tavern if the owner allows it but may not have a blood alcohol level above 0.08 while it’s in your possession.

 De Castroverde Law Group Criminal Defense Lawyers